-ZMO Law client Alvin Alston was framed by police in 1987 murder of a Queens doctor.
+ZMO Law client Alvin Alston was framed by police for the 1987 murder of a Queens doctor.
 The same police framed Felipe Rodriguez—leading to 27 years in New York State prison for the wrongful conviction, exoneration, and $23.5 million in settlements.
 Alvin’s case is now pending in Queens Supreme Court: after a nine-year investigation, Alvin has finally moved to vacate his conviction on the basis that the single eyewitness identification was unreliable, he had an alibi that the jury never heard, and he is actually innocent of the murder.

 Here is his story.